mahdihijazi/homelab/README.md

 ## Running the Playbook
 1. Execute the Playbook:

-Run: ansible-playbook -i inventories/hosts playbooks/main.yml --ask-vault-pass
+   - Run: ansible-playbook -i inventories/hosts playbooks/main.yml --ask-vault-pass
-Enter the vault password when prompted.
+   - Enter the vault password when prompted.
-Verify Installation:
+1. Verify Installation:

-Check the Pi-hole admin interface at http://<raspberry-pi-ip>/admin/.
+   - Check the Pi-hole admin interface at http://<raspberry-pi-ip>/admin/.
-Verify Unbound: ssh <username>@<raspberry-pi-ip> 'systemctl status unbound' Configure Router to Use Pi-hole
+   - Verify Unbound: ```ssh <username>@<raspberry-pi-ip> 'systemctl status unbound'```

+## Configure Router to Use Pi-hole
-Router DNS Settings:
+1. Router DNS Settings:
-Log into your router's settings.
+   - Log into your router's settings.
-Set the DNS server to your Raspberry Pi's IP.
+   - Set the DNS server to your Raspberry Pi's IP.
-Apply and save changes.
+   - Apply and save changes.

-Conclusion
+## Conclusion
 Your Raspberry Pi should now be running Pi-hole with Unbound, serving as an ad blocker and secure DNS resolver for your network.

 Remember to replace <username>, <raspberry-pi-ip>, and <repository-url> with your actual user name, Raspberry Pi's IP address, and the repository URL.
-This README assumes that your project repository includes all necessary playbooks and configuration files for Pi-hole and Unbound setup.
-Let me know if you need to include any additional details or if there's any other assistance you require!